top of page

 Stop Negative Thinking with Mindset Rule 6, Gibbs from NCIS

-It was one of those regular days, the kind where you’re just running an errand and expecting nothing more than the usual.
-I was strolling downtown, on my way to grab a coffee when who do I see but Leroy Jethro Gibbs from NCIS standing at the corner, looking like he had something heavy on his mind.
-I almost did a double-take, but then again, I had to remind myself that in my line of work, you meet all sorts of people.
+It was one of those regular days, the kind where you’re just running an errand, expecting nothing out of the ordinary.
+I was strolling downtown to grab a coffee when I saw him—Leroy Jethro Gibbs from NCIS.
+He was standing at the corner, looking deep in thought, like something heavy was on his mind.
+I almost did a double-take but stopped myself.
+In my line of work, you meet all sorts of people.

-Gibbs caught my eye, and before I could say anything, he walked right over, that familiar stern expression on his face.
-"Bruce," he said in that gruff tone of his, "I’ve been meaning to talk to you."
-Now, when a guy like Gibbs says that you pause.
+Gibbs caught my eye.
+Before I could say anything, he walked over, his familiar stern expression locking onto me.
+"Bruce," he said in that gruff tone, "I’ve been meaning to talk to you."
+Now, when someone like Gibbs says that, you pause.
 "Sure thing, Gibbs.
 What’s on your mind?"
-I asked, half-wondering if this was going to lead to some covert ops or if he was just taking a break from catching the bad guys.
+I asked, half-wondering if this was about covert ops or if he just needed a break from catching bad guys.

-"I’ve been working on a couple of tough cases recently," he said, his voice softer now, "and they’ve been getting in my head.
-Negative thoughts, doubts… It’s not like me, but it’s been dragging me down.
-I know you wrote that book, ‘53 Mindset Rules of a Mental Health Warrior, and they are great at helping us keep troubles at bay or getting out of troubles.’
-And recently I could use a little help keeping those negative thoughts from spiraling."
+His voice softened.
+"I’ve been working on some tough cases recently, and they’ve been getting in my head.
+Negative thoughts, doubts… It’s not like me, but it’s dragging me down.
+I know you wrote that book, 53 Mindset Rules of a Mental Health Warrior, and it’s packed with strategies to keep troubles at bay or get out of them.
+Lately, I could use some help keeping those negative thoughts from spiraling."

 Gibbs nodded, his piercing blue eyes locked on me.
 "I like the sound of that.
 Tell me more."